SEMICeu/documentation/datamodel.md

 A *vocabulary* is a collection of terms.
 A term consists minimally of a label and definition, and it is identified by a URI.
 The information attached to a term in a vocabulary is expressed with the intent to be applicable within a broad context.
-Specific **Guidelines on good definitions writing** exist and are available for consultation (1)
+Specific **Guidelines on good definitions writing** exist, and are available for consultation.
+[1]

 An *application profile* is the usage of terms within a generic application context.